-BLOWER DOOR TESTING & DUCT LEAKAGE TESTINGfor Washington DC, Baltimore, Annapolis, Columbia, Hunt Valley, Reisterstown, Frederick, Bowie, Bel Air, and the surrounding areas
+BLOWER DOOR TEST & DUCT LEAKAGE TEST, BATHROOM VENT FAN TESTINGfor Annapolis, Baltimore, Glen Burnie (Anne Arundel County), Columbia, Hunt Valley, Reisterstown, Frederick, Bowie, Bel Air, Washington DC, Virginia and the Surrounding Areas

 Blower Door Testing in the Baltimore / Washington Metropolitan Area Provides a Simple Measurement of the Hourly ACH Rate of a Home.